graylan0/gpt5-ptt/README.md

 Changes the bot to a DCL10 (determine loop count 10) You may want to determine loop count further with other measures. (interesting)

+### NOTE:
+You must use DMs or refactor for discord channels.
+Due to the safety aspect.
+Spammy Channels not a good idea from a discord API view.
 ## Ethics Sample
 ```
 # Define a function to classify a prompt as containing an ethical problem or not